cpfiffer/microstructure.exchange/index.md

 layout: default
 ---

-The Microstructure Exchange is a virtual academic market microstructure research seminar series of indefinite length, intended to continue the sharing of ideas between researchers.
+The Microstructure Exchange is a virtual academic market structure research seminar series of indefinite length, intended to continue the sharing of ideas between researchers.

 Speakers are invited to present their work over Zoom.
 Seminars last for about an hour, consisting of a 45-minute presentation followed by a 15-minute Q&A. Questions can also be asked during the presentation, at designated break points or on the fly, depending on the speaker's preference.